 Day 2 Nyala hunting in Africa

 We left early and returned to the river bed searching for the previous evening’s Bushbuck, but he was nowhere to be seen.
 We then went to try for a White Blesbok out on the plains.
 Conditions were, however, windy, and we did not manage to get closer enough for a shot.

 On the way back, we spotted a big Nyala bull heading into a thicket at the bottom of a big valley.
 After glassing him at some length, we decided to leave the Nyala and return in the evening.

 Later that evening, we returned to look for the Nyala at the bottom of the valley below a big dam.

-We hid out in a dry creek to see if we could spot him.
-After some time, we were able to find the Nyala bull just below the dam wall, and we mounted a stalk.
+We hid in a dry creek to see if we could spot him.
+After some time, we found the Nyala bull just below the dam wall, and we mounted a stalk.

 Midway through the stalk, some kudu cows got in between the Nyala and us, and we had to wait until the kudu moved off.
 We finally got into shooting range, and Armando hit a little far back.

 The follow-up shot was high on the front leg.
 The Nyala dashed the dam embankment, and his momentum took him straight into the water, where he collapsed.
 A great trophy while hunting in Africa.

 In the morning, we descended into a deep valley in search of Waterbuck.
 Around mid-day, we spotted two Waterbuck bulls, with one being an excellent bull.
 We mounted a stalk.